AkshayPrajapati1999/Groq_API/README.md

 Routes a user query to either a create or schedule action using Groq for intent classification (with a fast keyword shortcut).

 ### Features
-- 🔐 **Complete Authentication System** - User registration, login, password reset, and profile management
+- 🔐 **Complete Authentication System** - User registration, login, JWT tokens, and profile management
-- 🤖 **AI-Powered Intent Detection** - Uses Groq AI to classify user queries
+- 🤖 **AI-Powered Intent Detection** - Uses Groq AI to classify user queries as create or schedule
 - 📊 **Database Storage** - SQLite database for users, intents, and sessions
 - 🔒 **JWT Authentication** - Secure token-based authentication
-- 🔄 **Session Management** - Auto-creating sessions handling for user queries
+- 🔄 **Session Management** - Automatic session creation for anonymous users
 - 📝 **RESTful API** - Well-documented API endpoints

 ### Setup